 Urgent Care Extra: Keeping Arizona Residents Safe in “Sun Central”

 Arizona’s sunny weather is one of the main reasons people are drawn to the state.
 But that same blazing sun that defines Arizona’s climate can cause serious health hazards, especially in the form of skin cancer.
 The CDC did a statewide study in 2011, in conjunction with the Environmental Protection Agency (EPA), and the results showed cause for concern.
 Gila County’s death rate from melanoma is 70% more than the entire United States average, while new melanoma cases spiked more than 50% in Coconico County.
 Mirroring national averages, Arizona’s total melanoma diagnosis breakdown is 75% higher in men than women.
 So when it comes to sunscreen vs. no sunscreen, we recommend sunscreen.
 Arizona’s sunny climate and high national averages for skin cancer make sunscreen an essential accessory for active, outdoor-oriented residents.

 The heat is on in Arizona – and it rarely relents!
-But Banner Urgent Care is here to help with any sunburn or heat-related illnesses you and your family encounter, including heat exhaustion treatment.
-With walk-in healthcare clinics all over the region to serve you, Banner is in your corner – and best of all, no appointments are necessary!
+But Urgent Care Extra is here to help with any sunburn or heat-related illnesses you and your family encounter, including heat exhaustion treatment.
+With walk-in healthcare clinics all over the region to serve you, Urgent Care Extra is in your corner – and best of all, no appointments are necessary!

-Thanks again for stopping by the Banner blog.
+Thanks again for stopping by the Urgent Care Extra blog.
 For any questions you have about sunscreen or anything else, please stop in or give us a call at (480) 988-9108.